smarticoai/public-api/docs/api/interfaces/TUICustomSection.md

 # Interface: TUICustomSection

+One operator-configured navigation entry.
+Returned by `getCustomSections()`.
+`section_type_id` is the dispatch key — it determines which page component the consumer mounts when the user opens this section.

 ## Properties

 ### id

 > **id**: `number`

-The ID of the custom section
+Stable numeric ID of the section.

 ***